Letter #16 - 2004

 Yours,

 Eng.
-Víctor Humberto Giles Fierro
+Vctor Humberto Giles Fierro

-Dear visitor,
+Dear viewer,

 Any player can promote one Pawn or more to a Queen.
 Therefore, you were right since it's legal to have as many Queens as possible.

-We never get tired of hearing compliments about our site from people like you and we appreciate it very much!
+We never get tired of hearing compliments about our site from people like you and we appreciate it very much.

 Thank you for visiting us,